-Laura Agustin, author of Sex at the Margins: Migration, Labour Markets, and the Rescue Industry, sent us a 7-minute clip of a news story about sex trafficking in San Diego, CA. In her post about it she asks us to be critical consumers of stories about sex trafficking, the moving of girls and women across national borders in order to force them into prostitution.
+Laura Agustin, author of Sex at the Margins: Migration, Labour Markets, and the Rescue Industry, asks us to be critical consumers of stories about sex trafficking, the moving of girls and women across national borders in order to force them into prostitution.
 Without denying that sex trafficking occurs or suggesting that it is unproblematic, Agustin wants us to avoid completely erasing the possibility of women’s autonomy and self-determination.

 …I’m willing to believe that we’re looking at prostitution, maybe in an informal outdoor brothel.
 But what we’re shown cannot be called sex trafficking unless we hear from the women themselves whether they opted into this situation on any level at all.
 They aren’t in chains and no guns are pointed at them, although they might be coerced, frightened, loaded with debt or wishing they were anywhere else.
 But we don’t hear from them.
 I’m not blaming the reporters or police involved for not rushing up to ask them, but the fact is that their voices are absent.

-There are lots of things we might find out about the fields near San Diego, and probably there’s more than one story there.
-But I do know that in this video, we don’t see evidence for the sex-trafficking story.
+There are lots of things we might find out about the fields near San Diego… [but] we don’t see evidence for the sex-trafficking story.
 Feeling titillated or disgusted ourselves does not prove anything about what we are looking at or about how the people actually involved felt.

 …a reporter dressed like a tourist strolls past women lined up on Singapore streets, commenting on their many nationalities and that ‘they seem to be doing it willingly’.
 But since he sees pimps everywhere he asks how we know whether they are victims of trafficking or not?
 His investigation consists of interviewing a single woman who… articulates clearly how her debt to travel turned out to be too big to pay off without selling sex.
 Then an embassy official says numbers of trafficked victims have gone up, without explaining what he means by ‘trafficked’ or how the embassy keeps track…